-OpenPNM is completely free to use, but we would appreciate if you would cite the following paper in any publications.
+OpenPNM is open source and free to use, but we would appreciate if you would cite the following paper in any publications.

 Gostick et al. OpenPNM: A pore network modeling package.
 Computing in Science & Engineering.
 18(4), p60-74. (link)